Where is the Festival?

 The Science Festival is free!

-Parking is available downtown at the SouthCore Parking Garage – $5 for the day.
+When the Festival returns to in person, parking is available downtown at the SouthCore Parking Garage – $5 for the day.

 Free trolleys run to the St. Petersburg Science Festival and MarineQuest all day Saturday from the SouthCore parking garage (101 1st Avenue S).